New Jersey residents wake up to find tires slashed again

 The incident in Manville on Thursday morning is the second time it's happened in the area in the last six weeks.

-The suspect apparently waltzed through the neighborhood in the middle of the night and used a sharp instrument to jab the tires.
-Most of cars appeared to be parked outside on the street and several had at least two tires flattened.
+The suspect apparently waltzed through the neighborhood in the middle of the night and used a sharp instrument to jab tires on at least 35 cars.

+Most of cars appeared to be parked outside on Green and Bleecher streets between North 13th and North 9th avenues.
+Several cars had at least two tires flattened.

 Police released video from the first round of tire slashings last month when more than 40 cars had their tires slashed and one vehicle was even set on fire.